AngleProtocol/merkl-docs/integrate-merkl/app.md

 Assuming you've created a campaign using $PYTH as a reward token targeting the Euler Vault `0x82D2CE1f71cbe391c05E21132811e5172d51A6EE`, you can find this campaign's data using the following endpoint: [https://api.merkl.xyz/v4/campaigns?tokenSymbol=PYTH](https://api.merkl.xyz/v4/campaigns?tokenSymbol=PYTH).

-Here, you will find data related to this campaign start and end date, the amount of PYTH streamed, its ID, etc.
+Here, you will find data related to this campaign start and end date, the amount of PYTH streamed, its id, etc.

 {% hint style="info" %}
-Each campaign on Merkl is identified on the Merkl API by a unique ID.
-You can find it by using the 0x.. campaignid on this route https://api.merkl.xyz/docs#tag/campaigns/get/v4/campaigns/
+Each campaign on Merkl is identified on the Merkl API by a unique id.
+You can find it by using the 0x.. `campaignid` on this route https://api.merkl.xyz/docs#tag/campaigns/get/v4/campaigns/
 {% endhint %}

-After obtaining the DatabaseID of a campaign, you can use it to retrieve data related to this specific campaign using this route: [https://api.merkl.xyz/docs#tag/campaigns/get/v4/campaigns/{id}](https://api.merkl.xyz/docs#tag/campaigns/get/v4/campaigns/{id})
+After obtaining the `databaseid` of a campaign, you can use it to retrieve data related to this specific campaign using this route: [https://api.merkl.xyz/docs#tag/campaigns/get/v4/campaigns/{id}](https://api.merkl.xyz/docs#tag/campaigns/get/v4/campaigns/{id})

 There are different filters available to find your campaigns.
 You may browse the available filters [here](https://api.merkl.xyz/docs#tag/campaigns/GET/v4/campaigns/).